Kyoto shogi

 Kyoto shogi (京都将棋, kyōto shōgi) is a modern variant of shogi (Japanese chess).
 It was invented by Tamiya Katsuya c.
 1976.

 Kyoto shogi is played like standard shogi, but with a reduced number of pieces on a 5×5 board.
 However, the pieces alternately promote and demote with every move, and the promotion values are entirely different from standard shogi.
+It is weakly solved as a first player win.

 Rules of the game

 Game equipment

 Two players play on a board ruled into a grid of 5 ranks (rows) by 5 files (columns).
 The squares are undifferentiated by marking or color.

 Each player has a set of 5 wedge-shaped pieces, of slightly different sizes.
 From largest to smallest (most to least powerful) they are: